ralphzimmermann/burnbot/website/backend/README.md

 The script reads `data/events.json` and saves a NumPy array to `data/embeddings.npy`.

+Validation: the generation script fails fast if any event has a missing or empty `title`.
+Fix the data (e.g., via `data-collector`) before re-running.

 # How to start

 ### 1. Collect All Events